truj/midica/README.md

 Midica is an interpreter for a Music Programming Language.
 It translates source code to MIDI.

-But it can also be used as a MIDI Player, MIDI compiler, MIDI decompiler, Karaoke Player, ALDA player or a MIDI File Analyzer.
+But it can also be used as a MIDI Player, MIDI compiler, MIDI decompiler, Karaoke Player, ALDA player, ABC player, LilyPond Player or a MIDI File Analyzer.

 You write music with the easy-to-learn programming language "MidicaPL".
 You can use the same techniques like in regular programming, like: